simon-frankau/teensy_simm/README.md

 ## Results

-### Old results

-The little test that I've written right now write 256 bytes of data, waits 2^n ms for n up to 15, and then reads the data back, writing both 0xF and 0x0 (we only manage a nibble of data, remember?).
+The little test that I've written right now writes 4KB of data waits 2^n ms for n up to 15, and then reads the data back, writing both 0xF and 0x0 (we only manage a nibble of data, remember?).
 The aim is to see the decay creeping in, given there's no refresh.

-Somewhat surprisingly to me (at the limited scale of writing 256 bytes), I'm seeing no decay, even when waiting 16s between write and read.
+At room temperature, I'mseeing no decay, even when waiting 16s between write and read.
 DRAM discharge is clearly much less of a thing than I thought!

-I think the next steps are to wire up more data and address pins, and see if I can observe decay over larger sample set.
+However, when I wave the hair-dryer at the DRAM, I can see visible decay, with 0s turning to 1s, at the multi-second time horizon.
+So, it's clearly very temperature-correlated.
+I'd like to gather more data, but I'm going to need a stable temperature-controlled environment first.

-### Current state
+### Future work

-I'm wiring up more pins, and discovering new bugs.
-Hurrah!
+Get a temperature-controlled environment, and collect data.
+Demonstrate that refreshing the DRAM makes decay go away.

 ## Simplified changelog